2012 National League Championship Series

 The 2012 National League Championship Series pitted the winners of the previous two World Series, the St. Louis Cardinals, defending World Series champions, against the San Francisco Giants, winners of the big prize in 2010.

 Both teams had to overcome the odds to reach this far, however.
-The Cardinals benefitted from the addition of a fifth postseason team for the first time in 2012 to even get to play in the postseason, as they finished 6 games behind the other wild card team, the Atlanta Braves, and would have been shut out of postseason play in previous years.
+The Cardinals benefited from the addition of a fifth postseason team for the first time in 2012 to even get to play in the postseason, as they finished 6 games behind the other wild card team, the Atlanta Braves, and would have been shut out of postseason play in previous years.
 However, they managed to beat the Braves on the road in the Wild Card Game, then defeated the Washington Nationals in five games in the NLDS, overcoming a two-run deficit in the 9th inning of Game 5 to move forward.
 The Giants won the NL West title relatively easily, but then quickly lost the first two games of the other Divison Series at home while their offense was completely muzzled by the Cincinnati Reds' pitchers.
 They managed to somehow pull out a victory in extra innings in Game 3 in spite of getting only 3 hits, then completed an unprecedented comeback by winning the series' final two games also on the road.

 St. Louis Cardinals